t-d-k/LibreCrypt/docs/FAQ.md

 _Q: Is LibreCrypt based on Linux's "losetup"?_

 *A:* This answer was given by the original developer of FreeOTFE, the project LibreCrypt is based on:
 > No, FreeOTFE is a completely separate project in its own right.
-It was only after I realised how "simple" Linux encrypted losetup volumes are (they are nothing more than an encrypted partition image), that I added support for them into FreeOTFE.
+It was only after I realised how "simple" Linux encrypted losetup containers are (they are nothing more than an encrypted partition image), that I added support for them into FreeOTFE.

-> Having said that the format of losetup volumes are "simple" - have you **any idea** how many different options, combinations, etc it has?!
+> Having said that the format of losetup containers are "simple" - have you **any idea** how many different options, combinations, etc it has?!
 Each option on its own may be relatively simple, but there are a fair number of them...!
-(See the relative complexity of the FreeOTFE's Linux mount dialog - you have to tell it everything!)
+(See the relative complexity of the FreeOTFE's Linux open dialog - you have to tell it everything!)

 * * *

 <a name="ac"></a>
-*Q: Right now, LibreCrypt supports LUKS volumes; do you have any plans to include support for Truecrypt, DriveCrypt, BestCrypt, etc volumes?*
+*Q: Right now, LibreCrypt supports LUKS containers; do you have any plans to include support for Truecrypt, DriveCrypt, BestCrypt, etc containers?*

 *A:* It's possible this will happen /if/ you have the corresponding application installed.
-Support in a standalone installation of LibreCrypt will not happen as there is no standard for encrypted volume files (each system uses its own layout).
+Support in a standalone installation of LibreCrypt will not happen as there is no standard for encrypted container files (each system uses its own layout).
 Adding support for other transparent encryption systems is non-trivial, and few transparent encryption systems have released proper technical documentation into the public domain.

  * * *
  <a name="ad"></a>
-*Q: When I mount a FAT/FAT32 formatted Linux volume under LibreCrypt everything works perfectly.
-When I do the same with my ext2/ext3/Reisers/etc volume, I can't see my files.*
+*Q: When I open a FAT/FAT32 formatted Linux container under LibreCrypt everything works perfectly.
+When I do the same with my ext2/ext3/Reisers/etc container, I can't see my files.*

 *A:* LibreCrypt only creates a virtual disk drive visible to the operating system.
 The O/S then takes care of decoding the filesystem (like NTFS or ext2).
 Decoding the filesystem lies well outside the scope of an encryption system, and is the responsibility of the filesystem drivers installed.

 Although Microsoft Windows does come with filesystem drivers for FAT/FAT32/NTFS, it does not (natively) support other filesystems such as ext2.

-(Ext2Fsd)[http://www.ext2fsd.com/?page_id=2] has been successfully used in conjunction with LibreCrypt to open ext2 and ext3 volumes in Windows.
+(Ext2Fsd)[http://www.ext2fsd.com/?page_id=2] has been successfully used in conjunction with LibreCrypt to open ext2 and ext3 containers in Windows.
 It should also work with ext4, however there have been no reports of this yet.

 * * *

 <a name="ca"></a>
-*Q: Why do the Linux examples for LUKS/dm-crypt volumes show "losetup" being used twice?*
+*Q: Why do the Linux examples for LUKS/dm-crypt containers show "losetup" being used twice?*

 *A:* This actually has **nothing** to do with LibreCrypt(!), but appears to be an oddity with "mkdosfs"/dm-crypt.